JK Rowling to speak out on trans stance in new podcast - latest updates

 Phelps-Roper is the granddaughter of Fred Phelps – pastor of the notorious Westboro Baptist Church.
 After leaving the church in 2012, Phelps-Roper became a prominent critic of its philosophy and practices.

-Podcast host Free Press describes The Witch Trials of JK Rowling as an “audio documentary that examines some of the most contentious conflicts of our time through the life and career of the world’s most successful author”.
+Podcast host Free Press describes The Witch Trials of JK Rowling, out on 21 February, as an “audio documentary that examines some of the most contentious conflicts of our time through the life and career of the world’s most successful author”.

 “I never set out to upset anyone.
 However, I was not uncomfortable with getting off my pedestal,” Rowling says in the trailer.